The Makhad Trust

 Retreats

 Occasionally retreat journeys are organised, usually to the desert outside of the mountainous area.
 The desert has been a special place for those seeking spiritual connection – it is a journey into the desert silence and our own souls.
 Mystics, prophets and hermits have been leading lives of devotion in the amazingly beautiful Sinai desert for hundreds of years.
 The beauty and the emptiness of the landscape give us the space we need to reconnect with ourselves.
-If you are interested in bringing a party of people for a retreat, please get in touch with Helen.
+If you are interested in bringing a party of people for a retreat, please get in touch with me.

-1. Very nice post.
+Very nice post.
 I simply stumbled upon your blog and

 wished to say that I’ve really enjoyed browsing your weblog posts.
 After all I will be subscribing in your feed and I’m hoping you write